tombl/ventbot/help/verification.md

 • Sending messages on different days.

 Therefore, if you don't want your venting today to link back to your previous venting, choose a different name, use a different device, or clear your cookies.
+Additionally, if you suspect a vented message of being an impersonation, click verify to see its hash, and compare it with the hash of a known real message.
+If they differ, they were sent on different devices.